pdevito3/HeimGuard/README.md

 }
 ```

-Now I'm going to implement an interface from HeimGuard called `UserPolicyHandler`.
+Now I'm going to implement an interface from HeimGuard called `IUserPolicyHandler`.
 This handler is responsible for implementing your permissions lookup for your user.
 It should return an `IEnumerable<string>` that stores all of the permissions that your user has available to them.

 **HeimGuard doesn't care how you store permissions and how you access them.** For simplicity sake in the example below, I'm just grabbing a static list, but this could just as easily come from a database or some external administration boundary and could be in whatever shape you want.